Hong Kong, China

 The charitable organisation ADM Capital Foundation was launched in 2006 by ADM Capital, a Hong Kong-based investment firm established in 1998, which manages assets worth USD1.6 billion.
 ADM Capital’s co-founder Robert Appleby has an MA in Zoology and a BA in Zoology and Anthropology from Oxford University, England.
 He spent 13 years at Lehman Brothers, and was also formerly Managing Director of the Asian Fixed Income Division at Credit Agricole Indosuez.

 The remit of ADM Capital Foundation (ADMCF) is two-fold.
-First supporting children at risk and environmental conservation in Asia.
+First supporting children at risk.
 Second, on the conservation front, ADMCF donates money for research purposes and works with its partners on five issues: marine ecology, water security, air quality, wildlife trade and forestry conservation finance.

 ADMCF executive team hosts The Global Initiative to End Wildlife Crime (GIEWC) alliance chaired by John Scanlon AO, former Secretary General of CITES.
 Also sitting on the GIEWC’s steering committee are the Born Free Foundation, Global Environmental Institute, the International Conservation Caucus Foundation (ICCF), and the Food and Land Use Coalition (represented by Systemiq).